With the advent of online gambling moving across America state by state, should DraftKings stock be a buy for growth investors?

 The Bear Case for DraftKings

 This growth story is coming at a seriously high premium, affected in no small part by its pure-play status.
-I wrote recently about the similarities in DraftKings’ story and those of Beyond Meat (NYSE:BYND), Virgin Galactic (NYSE:SPCE), and Tesla (NASDAQ:TSLA) here.
+I wrote about the similarities in DraftKings’ story and those of Beyond Meat (NYSE:BYND), Virgin Galactic (NYSE:SPCE), and Tesla (NASDAQ:TSLA) here.
 While being a pure-play is inherently a good thing, the ensuing stock behavior of wild swings and unsustainable valuations could lead to a few sleepless nights for investors.

 So, Should I Buy DraftKings stock?